 First, you have to commit to improving your financial situation.
 This starts by writing down your expenses for a month or two to see where your money is going.
-If you’ve never tracked your expenses or budgeted before, I guarantee that you’ll find money available.
+If you’ve never tracked your expenses or budgeted, I guarantee you’ll find money available.

 Not having any consumer debt is a superpower in today’s world.
-While you may pay down some low-interest-rate debt, eliminating that expense will pay off big down the line.
+While you may pay down some low-interest-rate debt, eliminating that expense will pay off quickly.
 Paying off debt builds the muscle to save and invest once the debts are paid off.

 One of the best ways to build an emergency fund is to “pay yourself first.”
 This could mean setting up an automatic deposit into a secondary bank account.
 That way, you’ll never see it hit your primary account.
-If you’ve recently eliminated debt, you can take that money and apply it directly to your emergency fund until you reach your goal.
-There is some debate around whether you should build an emergency fund first or pay off debt.
+If you’ve recently eliminated debt, you can apply for that money directly to your emergency fund until you reach your goal.
+There is debate about whether you should build an emergency fund first or pay off debt.
 It doesn’t have to be absolute.
 For example, you could first build up a one-month emergency fund, then pay off your consumer debt, and finally, go back to building your emergency fund.

 The final pillar of your financial foundation is retirement savings.
 When should you start investing in retirement?
 The sooner, the better.
 Every dollar you invest in your 20s will have decades to grow before retirement.
 Before building an emergency fund or paying down debt, should you invest for retirement?
 That can be a complicated question.
 It depends on several factors.
 However, suppose you happen to work for an organization that provides a company match in a 401k or other similar option.
 In that case, I’d do whatever you can to invest enough to capitalize on your company match.

 What if you don’t work for a company that offers a 401k match or similar option?
 Then you may want to consider a traditional or Roth individual retirement account (IRA).
 The most important part, when you put money into a 401k or IRA, ensure that it’s also invested.
 Do some additional research on funds that meet your risk and reward profile.
-Every dollar you invest in yourself today will pay off big down the line.
+Every dollar you invest in yourself today will pay off quickly.

 What to Do After Your Financial Foundation is Set